ankitmehtame/HA-NetDaemonApp/README.md

-# Project template for binary deploy
-This is the project template for binary deploy.
-This allows you to build a binary package and deploy it to NetDaemon.
+## HA NetDaemon App

+I am using this to work locally alongside Home Assistant.
+It contains more complicated scenarios that can be difficult to write inside HA.

+---

-This is generated using NetDaemon runtime version 3.1 and .NET 7.
+_This is generated using NetDaemon runtime version 3.1 and .NET 7._

 ## Getting started
 Please see [netdaemon.xyz](https://netdaemon.xyz/docs/v3) for more information about getting starting developing apps for Home Assistant using NetDaemon.